 Although the image has been enhanced, a satisfactory result is not yet achieved.
 As can be seen in Figure 3, the structure of fungi needs to be further enhanced to see its structure more clearly.
 Due to this, the technique of adaptive gamma correction (AGC) is applied [17,18].
-AGC is derived from the
+AGC is derived from the original technique of gamma correction which aims to increase the contrast of an image without degrading its quality.
+In the original technique of AGC, both low contrast and high contrast images are considered [19].
+However, in this study, only the technique for low contrast images is used.
+This is to match the characteristic of the microscopic image which are low in contrast.

 The technique works by classifying the image into the characteristic of bright and dark image using the mean intensity ( $\mu$ ) of pixel values in the image.
-The bright image has a mean intensity value of $\mu$ > 0.5 while the dark image has a value of $\mu$ < 0.5.
+The bright image has a mean intensity value of $\mu > 0.5$ while the dark image has a value of $\mu < 0.5$ .
 AGC is applied on the images by using a transformation function with a specific value of gamma.
 The value of gamma ( $\gamma$ ) is obtained based on power-law transformation curve [20].

 To determine the best gamma value for both the bright and dark images, different values are tested on various type of fungi image.
 The values are also tested on images ranging from different level of brightness.
 The value of gamma is then selected based on the value that produces the best result.
 In this study, for bright image the value of gamma used is $\gamma = 2.3$ while for dark image, $\gamma = 1.3$ .
-Both values are obtain after trying out numerous values.
+Both values are obtained after trying out numerous values.
 A different function and gamma value are applied based on the class of image.
 This means that for bright image, the characteristic that follows is the mean intensity must be $\mu > 0.5$ .
 Thus, the gamma value used is 2.3.
 The transformation function used for this image is as follows;